Incorporation (linguistics): Polysynthetic languages

-A polysynthetic language is a language in which multiple morphemes, including affixes are often present within a single word.
-Each word can therefore express the meaning of full clauses or phrase and this structure has implications on how noun incorporation is exhibited in the languages in which it's observed.
+A polysynthetic language is one in which multiple morphemes, including affixes, are often present within a single word.
+Each word can therefore express the meaning of a full clause or phrase; this structure has implications on how noun incorporation is manifested in the languages in which it is observed.

 Lakhota

-In Lakhota, a Siouan language of the plains, for example, the phrase "the man is chopping wood" can be expressed either as a transitive wičháša kiŋ čháŋ kiŋ kaksáhe ("man the wood the chopping") or as an intransitive wičháša kiŋ čhaŋkáksahe ("man the wood-chopping") in which the independent nominal čháŋ, "wood," becomes a root incorporated into the verb: "wood-chopping."
+In Lakhota, a Siouan language of the plains, for example, the phrase "the man is chopping wood" can be expressed either as a transitive wičháša kiŋ čháŋ kiŋ kaksáhe ("man the wood the chopping") or as an intransitive wičháša kiŋ čhaŋkáksahe ("man the wood-chopping") in which the independent nominal čháŋ, "wood", becomes a root incorporated into the verb: "wood-chopping".

 Mohawk

 Mohawk is an Iroquoian language in which noun incorporation occurs.
-NI is a very salient property of Northern Iroquoian languages including Mohawk and is seen unusually often in comparison to other languages.
+NI is a very salient property of Northern Iroquoian languages, including Mohawk, and is seen unusually often in comparison to other languages.
 Noun incorporation in Mohawk involves the compounding of a noun stem with a verb stem to form a new verb stem.

 Only the noun stem is incorporated into the verb in NI, not the whole noun word.

 Mohawk grammar allows for whole propositions to be expressed by one word, which is classified as a verb.
-Other core elements, namely nouns (subjects, objects, etc.) can be incorporated into the verb.
+Other core elements, namely nouns (subjects, objects, etc.), can be incorporated into the verb.
 Well-formed verb phrases contain at the bare minimum a verb root and a pronominal prefix.
 The rest of the elements (and therefore noun incorporation) are optional.

-In the example sentences below, one can see the original sentence in 1a and the same sentence with noun incorporation into the verb in 1b where instead of "bought a bed," the literal translation of the sentence is "bed-bought."
+In the examples below, one can see the original sentence in 1a and the same sentence with noun incorporation into the verb in 1b, where instead of "bought a bed", the literal translation of the sentence is "bed-bought".

 It is true in Mohawk, as it is in many languages, that the direct object of a transitive verb can incorporate, but the subject of a transitive verb cannot.
-This can be seen in the examples below as the well-formed sentence in 2a involves the incorporation of na'tar (bread), the direct object of the transitive verb kwetar (cut).
-Example 2b represents a sentence that is ill-formed as it cannot possess the same meaning as 2a ('this knife cuts bread').
-This is because the subject of the transitive verb, a'shar (knife), is being incorporated into the verb which is not attested in Mohawk.
+This can be seen in the examples below, as the well-formed sentence in 2a involves the incorporation of na'tar (bread), the direct object of the transitive verb kwetar (cut).
+Example 2b represents a sentence that is ill-formed, as it cannot possess the same meaning as 2a ('this knife cuts bread').
+This is because the subject of the transitive verb, a'shar (knife), is being incorporated into the verb, which is not attested in Mohawk.